Image from Canva

 - Change smoke and carbon monoxide detector batteries on Daylight Savings day.

-- Insects and small rodents like to be warm, too.
+- Insects and small rodents like warmth, too.
 Schedule a visit from a pest control company.

 - Improve windows and doors with various types of weather stripping.